Hotel Grand Chancellor, Hobart

 Many hotels will recommend and offer an Airport Shuttle service however the Red Line service is available to pre-book from the airport to your chosen accommodation.
 These bookings can be made at www.tasredline.com.au.
 There are also taxi and bus services that run regularly from the airport to the city centre.

 Alternatively many visitors travel to Tasmania from Melbourne by sea on the Spirit of Tasmania.
-Departing from Melbourne and arriving in Devonport, this has the added benefit of letting you bring your own car and make the most of Tasmania’s touring potential.
+Departing from Melbourne and arriving in Devonport, this has the added benefit of letting you bring your own car or hiring one on arrival to make the most of Tasmania’s touring potential.
+The Spirit of Tasmania is offering IHMA Congress attendees a special discounted fare – please see below for more information and a link to the bookings page set up exclusively for Congress.

 Travellers entering Australia on a foreign passport will need a visa regardless of the purpose or duration of their stay.
 Tourists from selected countries (New Zealand) are exempt.